protos50/git-ruled-based-tutor/README.md

 # Git Interactive Tutor 🚀

-An intelligent assistant designed to teach and practice Git interactively.
-This project combines a conversational chat with a realistic terminal simulator to explain concepts, visualize command effects, and guide the user step-by-step.
+An intelligent rule-based assistant designed to teach and practice Git interactively.
+It uses pattern-matching and a small knowledge base to guide the user step-by-step, explain commands, visualize effects, and help resolve common Git issues.

+> **🤖 Note on Development:** This project was designed and programmed with the assistance of Artificial Intelligence.
+It serves as a dual example: on one hand, it teaches the fundamentals of classical AI techniques (rule-based reasoning + knowledge lookup), and on the other, it demonstrates how modern generative AI can accelerate and enhance software development.

 ## 🌟 Key Features